Skip to main content

 Early detection tests for endometrial cancer

-If you are at average risk
+If you are at average risk for endometrial cancer

-Women should also talk to their doctors about getting regular pelvic exams.
 A pelvic exam can find some cancers, including some advanced uterine cancers, but it's not very useful for finding early endometrial cancers.

-If you are at increased risk
+If you are at increased risk for endometrial cancer

-Women who have (or may have) hereditary non-polyposis colon cancer (HNPCC, or Lynch syndrome) have a very high risk of endometrial cancer.
+Also, people with hereditary non-polyposis colon cancer ( HNPCC or Lynch syndrome ) have a very high risk of endometrial cancer.

-If several family members have had colon or endometrial cancer, think about getting genetic counseling to learn about your family’s risk of having HNPCC.
-If you (or a close relative) have genetic testing and are found to have a mutation in one of the genes for HNPCC, you are at high risk of getting endometrial cancer, as well as some other kinds of cancer.
+If several family members have had colon or endometrial cancer, think about getting genetic counseling to learn about your family’s risk of HNPCC.
+If you (or a close relative) have genetic testing and are found to have a mutation in one of the genes for HNPCC, you are at high risk of getting endometrial cancer, as well as other types of cancer.
 See Understanding Genetic Testing for more on this.

-The American Cancer Society recommends that women who have (or may have) HNPCC be offered yearly testing for endometrial cancer with endometrial biopsy starting at age 35.
+The American Cancer Society recommends that anyone with HNPCC who can get endometrial cancer be offered yearly testing with an endometrial biopsy starting at age 35.
 Their doctors should discuss this test with them, including its risks, benefits, and limits.
-This applies to women known to carry HNPCC-linked gene mutations, women who are likely to carry such a mutation (those with a mutation known to be present in the family), and women from families with a tendency to get colon cancer where genetic testing has not been done.
+This applies to those known to carry HNPCC-linked gene mutations, those who are likely to carry such a mutation (for instance, when a mutation is known to be present in the family), and those from families with a tendency to develop colon cancer who have not had genetic testing .

 American Cancer Society Emails